tmhglnd/eppEditor/doc/semaIR.md

  3. Feedback (0-1)
  4. Speed (Hz)
  5. Depth (0-1) -->

 ## Networking
 ### oscin
 Receive and open sound control signal
  1. OSC address
  2. Index of the OSC data element to observe (-1 means all elements)

-## Machine Learning
-### toJS
-Creates a transducer for sending a signal to a javascript model
- 1. Polling frequency
- 2. Data 1
- 3. Data 2
-### fromJS
-Creates a transducer for receiving a signal from a javascript model
- 1. Polling frequency
- 2. Data

 ## Lexer and Parsing